ipverse/rir-ip/README.md

 To download the delegated IPv6 subnets for Switzerland, try:
 ```$ curl https://raw.githubusercontent.com/ipverse/rir-ip/master/country/ch/ipv6-aggregated.txt```

-The subnet lists (IPv4 + IPv6 combined) are available in JSON format as well:
+The data (IPv4 + IPv6 combined) is available in JSON format as well:
 ```$ curl https://raw.githubusercontent.com/ipverse/rir-ip/master/country/tl/aggregated.json```

 The resulting JSON will look similar to this: